10 Places You’re Not Vacuuming—But Should Be

 Many people clean silk plants with traditional household cleaners.
 But that can ruin them.
 Instead, use a vacuum attachment to get rid of dust.
 Pro tip: Slip a pair of pantyhose over the end nozzle to make sure you don’t suck leaves up into the vacuum.
 And make sure your vacuum isn’t clogged and start out with a fresh bag so you get the most power out of your efforts, Sardone says.
 If you’ve got a pet, you’ll want to check out these best vacuums for dog and cat hair.

 When grime builds up in your makeup drawer or silverware drawer, you might not even notice it.
 “My silverware drawer was filled with dust and particles and crumbs and I was like, ‘oh my gosh, this is disgusting,’” Sardone says.
 She recommends putting your silverware drawer on your checklist for spring cleaning.
 The same thing with the makeup drawer.
 “I just get out the vacuum, hook on the attachments, vacuum all the edges and crevices and then wipe everything off before I put it back in,” she says.
+Here are some products that will clean your home in less than an hour.

 Under the beds